Obtaining A Mortgage On Leasehold Properties

 How can you find mortgage lenders for leasehold properties?

-You can find the list of mortgage lenders along with their requirements, which has been compiled by the Council of Mortgage Lenders.
+You can find the list of mortgage lenders and their requirements, which has been compiled by the Council of Mortgage Lenders.

 For instance, Accord Mortgages requires that the lease be 85 years longer than the mortgage term.
 Bank of Scotland requires that the lease be 70 years longer and Fleet Mortgages requires 75 years.